realm/SwiftLint/README.md

 Select the target you want to add linting to and open the `Build Phases` inspector.
 Open `Run Build Tool Plug-ins` and select the `+` button.
-Select `SwiftLintPlugin` from the list and add it to the project.
+Select `SwiftLintBuildToolPlugin` from the list and add it to the project.

 ![](https://raw.githubusercontent.com/realm/SwiftLint/main/assets/select-swiftlint-plugin.png)